sermore/ou_tree_list/README.md

 Data must fulfill these requirements:
 * The data item must implement the *TreeNode* mixin which defines a set of getter for required properties;
-* hierarchical items must follow *bread first* order; the library expects to receive already ordered data;
+* hierarchical items must follow *breadth first* order; the library expects to receive already ordered data;
 * the whole dataset must be loaded;

 This application showcase the following flutter features: